CryoYohan/JS-REVIEW-PROJECT/README.md

 # JavaScript Review Project by Cyril John T. Ypil

-This project is a review of JavaScript concepts, from beginner to advanceed.
+This project is a review of JavaScript concepts, from beginner to advanced.